FRC1257/robotics-training-electronics/README.md

 Documentation generated with [Docsify](https://docsify.js.org/)

-The CAN wires send and revieve signal!!!!
+The CAN wir
+I LOVE VSCODE!